-The objective of this course is to build upon the analytical and presentations skills students developed through critical reading of the literature in Term 2.
-Students will continue to use the concept of the framing funnel to identify an existing gap in knowledge, and formulate a hypothesis/model that makes specific predictions that can be critically tested by experiments.
-Each student will prepare an abstract of a research proposal and present and defend the proposal in a short talk to other students and faculty.
+The goal of this term is to build up on the analytical and presentation skills students develop through critical reading of the literature in Term 2.
+Students will continue to use the concept of the framing funnel to identify an existing gap in knowledge, and formulate a hypothesis/model that makes specific predictions that can be critically tested experimentally.
+Each student will write an abstract of a research proposal that will be discussed and revised in response from feedback from students and faculty.